jonseymour/passwords/passwords.md

 INSTALLATION
 ============
-1. save this <a href="passwords.html">file</a> to your local disk
+1. save [https://github.com/jonseymour/passwords/blob/master/passwords.html](https://github.com/jonseymour/passwords/blob/master/passwords.md5) to your local disk
-2. verify that your copy of passwords.html matches the MD5 sum of a trusted version of this file.
+2. verify that your copy of passwords.html matches the MD5 sum of a trusted version of this file as documented by [https://github.com/jonseymour/passwords/blob/master/versions.txt](https://github.com/jonseymour/passwords/blob/master/versions.txt).
-3. open that copy in your browser
+3. open the saved copy in your browser
 4. optionally, modify the salt to some public, but arbitrary value
 5. save the generated bookmark as a link